 Here we're talking black licorice, and this does not include Twizzlers, and if you read the outside lists we included in our evaluation, you'll see they also allude to, if not outright say, black licorice.
 So it's maybe more understandable that way.
 Twizzlers are mostly fruity flavored, chewy sugar candies.
 Traditional black licorice has a savory side that perhaps isn't associated with the sugar highs of Halloween.

-9. Good & Plenty – No movement, #9 last year too
+8. Tootsie Rolls - No movement, #8 last year too

 Your kids will get a lot of these.
 They're the easy way out for people who don't want to spend much money handing out candy to kids.
 You can throw a handful into each kid's bag and it won't set you back much.
 But apparently kids tend not to like them very much for Halloween.
 Note that this is a combination of regular Tootsie Rolls and flavored Tootsie Rolls, which may be more or less appealing(?).
 We combined a few items on the lists to make it cleaner.

-7. Mary Janes – Up one spot from #8 last year
+7. Mary Janes - No movement from #7 last year

-6. Wax Coke Bottles – Down 2 spots from #4 last year
+6. Smarties - Down 2 spots from #4 last year